mehedihasrifat/ConvoFluence-Bot/README.md

-# ConvoFluence-Bot
+# LifeDiary
-A chatbot program written in C Programming Language to influence people into exploring cultures and travelling to different countries.
+An aspiring social media platform, with the motive of making the generation interested in exploring various cultures, and traditions and travelling to different countries on Earth!

-Copy and paste it in your IDE (Integrated Development Environment) and run the code. :)
+Soon, the GUI of LifeDiary will be launched.
+Let's have patience because it makes us great! :)
 Thank you!